SrGaabriel/deck/README.md

 ## Using

 To use deck in your project, you must have the `jitpack` repository added.
-Then, you're going to add the following dependency to your build file: `io.github.deck:deck-core:$version`.
+Then, you're going to add the following dependency to your build file: `com.github.SrGaabriel.deck:deck-core:$version`.

 You can replace `deck-core` with the name of the module you wish to import, and for the version you may ues the latest one (`0.2.0`).